Are you one of those people who is always asking yourself, “why am I broke all the time?”

-Remember that 50/20/30 rule we talked about earlier?
+Remember that 50/30/20 rule we talked about earlier?
 Sure it’s a guideline, and if you’re tweaking it just a bit, I’m not going to yell at you.
-But if you’re blowing it out of the water, I may have some choice words for you and the hole you’re digging yourself into.
+But if you’re blowing it out of the water, you may be digging yourself into a hole.

 Let’s look at my situation as an example:

 I’ll gross around 60k this year at my full-time job (for the sake of this example, I won’t include any of my nursing side hustle pay).
 I’ll probably net somewhere around 42k after taxes.

 50% of my monthly income for essentials equates to ~$1,750/month.